CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/inventory/batch-control/batch-traceability.md

 # Batch Traceability

 In industries where product quality and regulatory compliance are critical, batch traceability is an essential function.
-ProcessForce's Batch Traceability feature provides comprehensive tracking of item batches throughout their lifecycle - from production or purchase to their use in manufacturing and final delivery to customers.
+CompuTec ProcessForce's Batch Traceability feature provides comprehensive tracking of item batches throughout their lifecycle - from production or purchase to their use in manufacturing and final delivery to customers.
 This function plays a crucial role in complaint management, product recalls, and overall quality assurance by offering instant access to batch records.

 ---

 ## Access

-Users can access the ProcessForce Batch Traceability feature through multiple navigation paths:
+Users can access CompuTec ProcessForce Batch Traceability feature through multiple navigation paths:

 - **Modules Menu**: navigate through Inventory → Item Management → Batches → Batch Traceability.
 - **From the Complaint Form**: right-click on a batch within the Transaction tab.